 Does Dr. Burchette take my insurance?

-Dr. Burchette is a contracted provider with Medicare, Cigna, Aetna, BCBSNJ, as well as UnitedHealthcare (but unfortunately not Medicare Advantage UnitedHealthcare).
+Dr. Burchette is a contracted provider with Medicare, Cigna, Aetna, and BCBSNJ.
 Although he is a contracted provider for those plans you should still consult with your insurance provider to determine your coverage costs for your particular plan.
 The cost of a neuropsychological evaluation depends on how much time is required to do all aspects of the evaluation.
 Fees are based on time to complete the initial interview, review of records, total testing time, scoring/interpretation of test data, and report preparation.

 Dr. Burchette is committed to providing timely, quality care to his patients.
 As such, your neuropsychological evaluation time slot has specifically been set aside for you.
 Therefore, if you are not going to be able to show up for your scheduled time, we ask that you please provide a minimum of 24 hours notice if you must reschedule or cancel your appointment.
 Failure to do so will result in being charged for the full session fee.

 We understand that certain situations arise at the last minute which can get in the way of attending your appointment, but please inform the office at 201-577-8286 if you need to cancel and/or reschedule.
 Since there are some individuals who would like to move up their appointment day, this will allow us time to go down the waiting list and offer those individuals this unexpected opening.
 Thank you for your understanding.